oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 You can even if you want have a meta configuration file that defines the actual configuration sources to use.

-Finally you can if you want use code to modify the condifguration dynamically.
+Finally you can if you want use code to modify the configuration dynamically.

 For more details on exactly how user defined sources (files, classpath, directories, and URL's) work see the [Helidon advanced configuration documentation](https://helidon.io/docs/latest/#/mp/guides/03_config#config/06_advanced-configuration.adoc)